kordless/mitta-deploy/README.md

 # mitta-deploy
-This repository contains system dependencies to deploy a standalone crawling and indexing system for websites and document.
-An optional paid front-end is available via Mitta and runs on AppEngine.
+This repository contains system dependencies to deploy a standalone crawling and indexing system for which may index website or other documents.
+The system may be configured to use various machine learning models to assist with tagging and classification tasks for documents stored in the system.

+An optional paid front-end is available from Mitta Corp. for this system and runs on AppEngine.

 The following systems are managed with this repo:

-- *fastener*: manages solr instances
+- **fastener**: manages solr instances
-- *solr*: deploys solr instances
+- **solr**: deploys solr instances
-- *grub*: crawl and image a website
+- **grub**: crawl and image a website
+- **mitta**: APIs to tie together above systems

 ## Checkout
 Checkout the mitta-deploy repository to a cloud shell terminal on Google Cloud: